goatshriek/stumpless/docs/development.md

 `src/windows/stumpless.def`.
 If you are adding a new public function to stumpless, you will need to make sure to add it to the `.def` file so that the DLL will include it.
 Failing to do so will result in tests failing on Windows builds with a note that your new function is not defined.
-The AppVeyor CI builds typically catch this issue.
+The Windows CI builds typically catch this issue.

 Stumpless uses a custom tool to make sure that all required headers are included